 – Do you collect watches from other brands?

 Of course.
 I just bought some amazing vintage Longines at auction with incredible dials and cases from the 1950s and 1960s.
 I also recently bought a watch from a young watchmaker called Clement Gaud, who created a brand called L’Aventure.
-I also own amongst others a Voutilainen, an Urwerk, a Sarpaneva and whenever I wear them, I don’t only remember the pieces we co-created together but also, that these guys have dedicated their lives to do what they love.
-I am not only wearing a stunning example of watchmaking, am also wearing a piece of their life and soul.
+I also own, amongst others, a Voutilainen, an Urwerk, a Sarpaneva and whenever I wear them, I don’t only remember the pieces we co-created together but also that these guys have dedicated their lives to doing what they love.
+I am not only wearing a stunning example of watchmaking; I am also wearing a piece of their life and soul.

-5. Where do you take your inspirations for new watches/machines from?
+5. Where do you take your inspiration for new watches/machines from?
 And why do you call them machines and not watches?

-Well, watches are there to give time.
-And I am not there to give time.
-At MB&F we create mechanical sculptures, works of art which happen to give time.
-So, I wanted to call them something different, but I am very bad at names.
+Well, watches are there to provide the time.
+And I am not there to provide time.
+At MB&F, we create mechanical sculptures; works of art which happen to provide the time.
+So, I wanted to call them something different – but I am very bad at names.
 At the time when I was working on my first HM1, I went into a concept store and saw a perfume by Andree Putman called ‘Preperation Parfumée’.
 That was the simple title: perfume preparation.
 So, ‘Horological Machine’ came into my mind.

-To answer your first question, my inspiration comes mainly from my childhood, where I was alone most of the time.
-And when you are alone, the only way to save yourself is to have a lot of imagination.
+To answer your first question, my inspiration comes mainly from my childhood, when I was alone most of the time.
+When you are alone, the only way to save yourself is to have a lot of imagination.
 So, I pretended to be Luke Skywalker or Captain Kirk.
 Most of my childhood I wanted to be a car designer and instead of talking to girls, I continued drawing and designing.
-I once made a joke when I was 16, that my best friend was called Commodore 64, my first computer.
+I once made a joke when I was 16 that my best friend was called Commodore 64 – my first computer.

 6. Please explain the concept behind M.A.D.
 (Mechanical Art Devices) Gallery – can MB&F still be called a watch brand?

 I need to tell you an anecdote about this.
 We launched the M.A.D.
 Gallery in Geneva on the day we launched the Legacy Machine One.
 Before that, we only had our ‘Horological Machines’.
-My dilemma was, that some watch retailers would look at my crazy machines saying: “this is not a watch”.
-And I told them: “That’s right, it’s art”.
+My dilemma was that some watch retailers would look at my crazy machines, and say “This is not a watch”.
+I told them: “That’s right, it’s art”.
 So, I tried to present my creations at Art Galleries and they would say that they did not sell watches.
 As no one seemed to understand my work, I had the idea to open a hybrid concept of the first ever mechanical art gallery.
-It works pretty much like a decoding machine to explain the MB&F brand.
-Maybe people would not understand my machines, but if I would show them all these different mechanical artists they might start to understand what I do, as we are all in the same mindset.
-By the way, the M.A.D. creations are not there for decoration, it’s a true Gallery, and we support each artist we curate.
+It works pretty much like a decoding machine, serving to explain the MB&F brand.
+Perhaps people could not understand my machines, but if I could show them all these different mechanical artists they might start to understand what I do, as we are all then on the same wavelength.
+By the way, the M.A.D. creations are not there for decoration; it’s a true gallery, and we support each artist we curate.

 7. In your own words, please explain the collections Horological Machines, Legacy Machines and Performance Art.
 How does each collection reflect your personality?

 When I first showed the Legacy Machine to my team, they were shocked.
 Why?
 Because for them, they did not reflect my horological ideology.
 But at some point, I realized that I need to express my love for traditional watchmaking.
-Because I create crazy time machines doesn’t mean that I do not adore classic watchmaking.
-However, I am not a fan of 20th-century watchmaking where everyone started to focus on performance, marketing or cost-cutting.
-The real watchmaking took place in the 18th and 19th century, where all complications we still use today were invented.
+Just because I create crazy time machines doesn’t mean that I don’t adore classic watchmaking.
+However, I am not a fan of 20th-century watchmaking, where everyone started to focus on performance, marketing or cost-cutting.
+The real watchmaking took place in the 18th and 19th century, when all of the complications we still use today were invented.
 ‘Legacy Machine’ is a 100% analytical collection and a consequence of my love for classical watchmaking.

 The ‘Horological Machines’ are a completely different concept.
-They are a creative outburst where I express myself.
+They are a creative outburst in which I can express myself.
 Instead of analytical, they are instinctive and animal-like.

 ‘Performance Art’ is another completely different animal.
-Performance Art emerges when I give one of my pieces to a creator I admire and tell him: “enjoy”.
-That took a long time for me to get into, because it was up till then always about me – “it’s my story, it’s my creation”.
-But at some point I got over it and my first collaboration started in 2007 after I met designer Alain Silberstein at a dinner in Singapore.
-I asked him if he would be interested to redesign one of my pieces – we stayed in touch and in 2009 we launched the great HM2.2 Black Box – a limited edition of only 8 pieces.
+Performance Art emerges when I give one of my pieces to a creator I admire and tell him, “Enjoy!”.
+That took a long time for me to get into, because up until then it was always just about me – “It’s my story, it’s my creation.”
+But at some point, I got over it and my first collaboration started in 2007 after I met designer Alain Silberstein at a dinner in Singapore.
+I asked him if he would be interested in redesigning one of my pieces – we stayed in touch, and in 2009 we launched the great HM2.2 Black Box – a limited edition of only eight pieces.

-8. You have been working with many well-known personalities or brands like Kari Voutilainen or L’Epée.
+8. You have been working with many well-known personalities or brands, such as Kari Voutilainen or L’Epée.
 Is there a certain watchmaker from the 18th or 19th century that you really would have loved to work with?

 It is a very difficult question.
-There have been so many great watchmakers at that time, but I guess it would have been Ferdinand Berthoud, who was an absolute genius.
-He was an awful marketing man, but an incredible watchmaker, who has inspired so many other great watchmakers in the years to follow.
-He is credited with the first-ever movement with two balance wheels, which I paid tribute to in our Legacy Two.
+There were so many great watchmakers at that time, but I guess it would have been Ferdinand Berthoud, who was an absolute genius.
+He was awful at marketing but an incredible watchmaker, who inspired many other great watchmakers to follow his lead.
+He is credited with the first ever movement with two balance wheels, which I paid tribute to in our Legacy Two.

-Well, I have grown up in Switzerland for a start.
-Another reason why I established MB&F in Geneva was because I worked at Harry Winston before and the brand was based there.
-This is where I had all my network to successfully start a business from scratch.
+Well, I grew up in Switzerland, for a start.
+Another reason why I established MB&F in Geneva was because I worked at Harry Winston before, and the brand was based there.
+This is where I had my entire network required to successfully start a business from scratch.

 The decision to move to Dubai was made when my wife got pregnant.
-I knew that if I would live near the company I would never see my daughter grow up.
-Furthermore, Dubai offers a perfect infrastructure being able to travel so easily everywhere in the world.
-We didn’t know if it would work but we tried and five years later we are still enjoying it there.
+I knew that if I lived near to the company I would never see my daughter grow up.
+Furthermore, Dubai offers a perfect infrastructure, by which it is very easy travel to everywhere in the world.
+We didn’t know if it would work but we tried – and five years later, we are still enjoying it here.
 The company has had its five best years and I have been so lucky to see my daughters growing up.

-10. Why did you decide to stop growing with your brand from 2013?
+10. Why did you decide to stop growing with your brand from 2013 onwards?

-Another reason is, that I want to see my children grow up.
-My dad didn’t see me grow up and I don’t want to do the same mistake.
-I can’t do this when I want to keep on growing the company.
-My goal was to reach a yearly revenue of 15 Million Swiss francs and I achieved this goal in 2013 and stopped growing since then.
+Another reason is that I want to see my children grow up.
+My dad didn’t see me grow up and I don’t want to make the same mistake.
+I can’t do this if I want to keep on growing the company.
+My goal was to reach a yearly revenue of 15 Million Swiss francs and I achieved this goal in 2013, and so I stopped growing from then onwards.
 My children played an important role in this, because before my first daughter was born, I didn’t need balance in my life.
 I could easily work three hours more and sleep three hours less – my life was all about work.

-11. You are personally quite proactive on social media.
+11. You are personally quite active on social media.
 How important is this for a small brand like MB&F and how do you mainly reach your (potential) customers?

-I think we were one of the first brands to have a Facebook and later Instagram account.
+I think we were one of the first brands to have a Facebook, and later Instagram account.
 This started nine years ago.
-It was so important, because it gives customers and us the chance to have direct communication and to ask questions and react.
-And up till recently it was free of charge.
-Most big brands use cooperate communication for their social media.
-And no one wants to hear cooperate produced content.
-We have real engagement on our accounts because we speak exactly as we are, naturally, honestly and as much as possible with a sense of humour.
+It was so important, because it gave both customers and us the chance to have direct communication, and to ask questions and then react.
+Up until recently, it was free of charge.
+Most big brands use corporate communication for their social media.
+And no one wants to hear corporate-produced content.
+We have real engagement on our accounts because we speak exactly as we are; naturally, honestly and – as much as possible – with a sense of humour.

-12. In which direction does the watch industry move in your opinion?
+12. In what direction is the watch industry moving, in your opinion?

-It seems we have a bi-polar industry today.
-We have some big entities that have become enormous and are usually taking very few creative risks.
-If they are innovating, they are innovating in very fundamental technology – making their products more precise and more reliable, trying to improve on the performance part of the movements.
-And on the other hand, the small independents, who are an incredible source of inspiration, creating the wildest pieces.
-On the one hand, everything is getting industrial, and on the other hand we retain human craftsmanship.
-We still hand engrave our bridges and all our angling is done by hand too.
-But let’s be clear, without the big guys we would not exist.
+It seems that today, we have a bi-polar industry.
+We have some large entities that have become enormous, which tend to take very few creative risks.
+If they are actually creating, they are innovating in terms of fundamental technology – making their products more precise and more reliable, trying to improve on the performance part of the movements.
+And on the other hand, the small independents, who are an incredible source of inspiration, are creating the wildest pieces.
+On the one hand, everything is getting industrial, and on the other hand, we retain human craftsmanship.
+We still engrave our bridges manually, and all our angling is done by hand too.
+But let’s be clear; without the big guys, we would not exist.
 They are the ones who tell people that they should buy a mechanical watch.
 We have to be grateful to them.
-Statistically, for every 500.000 watches they sell, we sell one of ours.
+Statistically, for every 500,000 watches they sell, we sell one of ours.